Current Status: Alumni

 Graduation Year: 1977, 1989; 1989

-Gayla (BA '77, MA '89) and Scott (MA '89) Congdon founded Amor Ministries over 25 years ago out of their passion to serve poverty-stricken families in the slums of Mexico.
-Through Amor Ministries, over 12,000 homes have been built, over 200,000 volunteers have served on short-term mission trips, and over 4,000 churches have participated in these projects.
+Gayla (BA '77, MA '89) and Scott Congdon founded Amor Ministries 40 years ago out of their passion to serve poverty-stricken families in the slums of Mexico.
+Through Amor Ministries, more than 19,000 homes have been built, and more than 390,000 volunteers have served on short-term mission trips.

 The Congdon's passion for serving in Mexico developed while they studied at Hope.
 She and Scott met while distributing clothes with the Tijuana Christian Mission.
 It was during this trip that they discovered a mutual passion for serving in Mexico.
 In March of 1980, they recruited their first ministry team for a building project at an orphanage in Tecate, Mexico, and Amor Ministries was founded.
 What began as two people's passion to give back has grown into a dynamic and sustainable ministry that touches the lives of many.

 BA 1977, MA 1989; MA 1989